Blue Sky Collaboration

 AstraZeneca photo by Hufton and Crow

 In 2014 a research fund was set up between the MRC Laboratory of Molecular Biology (LMB) and AstraZeneca to support a range of pre-clinical research projects.
 The aim is to improve our understanding of fundamental biology and disease and encourage innovative scientific thinking by sharing knowledge and technologies.

-Over the past five years, AstraZeneca has contributed approximately £6 million ($10 million), and LMB approximately £3 million ($5 million) and in-kind scientific input, under the collaboration.
+Since inception, AstraZeneca has contributed approximately £12 million ($20 million), and LMB approximately £6 million ($10 million) and in-kind scientific input, under the collaboration.

 Projects involve scientists from the two organisations working side by side, either within the LMB building on the Cambridge Biomedical Campus, or in AstraZeneca research facilities.
 Projects supported by the fund are not specifically targeted towards drug development but feed into existing research and development activities of the two organisations, with results published in peer reviewed journals.